openshift/assisted-service/docs/architecture.md

 ## File Storage

-As can be seen in the elegant diagram above, the service requires storage for files which include: a cache of RHCOS images that the service uses for boot image generation, the boot images that it generates, various Ignition configuration files, as well as log files.
-The service can be configured to use two S3 buckets for these files (a public one for the RHCOS image cache and a private one for all the rest), or two local directories.
+As can be seen in the elegant diagram above, the service requires storage for files which include: a cache of RHCOS images that the service uses for boot image generation, various Ignition configuration files, as well as log files.
+The service can be configured to use an S3 bucket or local storage for some of these files, the RHCOS images are always stored locally with the image service.
 S3 is generally used when deploying the Assisted Service in the cloud, while using directories on a file system is used when deploying the service as an operator (a Persistent Volume should be used).
 Additionally, the service requires an SQL database to store metadata about the OpenShift clusters being installed and the hosts that comprise them.

 ## State Machines